Why ventilation? - Regulation of pollutants and moisture in living spaces

 Composition of the air we breathe

 In its natural composition, the air consists of around 21 percent oxygen and around 78 percent nitrogen.
 Around one percent of the air we breathe consists of noble gases, carbon dioxide (CO2) and hydrogen.
 The main source of oxygen for humans is the air we breathe.
-Oxygen is transported in the blood throughout the body and is a basic prerequisite for all metabolic processes in the human body and thus a prerequisite for energy, health, vitality and well-being.
+Oxygen is transported in the blood throughout the body and is a basic requirement for all metabolic processes in the human body and therefore a prerequisite for energy, health, vitality and wellbeing.
 Humans can survive for days without water and for weeks without food, but only for a few minutes without breathing air.
 This makes the quality of the air you breathe all the more important.

 Other ingredients such as dust particles, aerosols, sulfur and nitrogen compounds, volatile organic compounds (VOC), ozone, neon, helium and carbon monoxide also continuously accumulate in the room air.
 Due to these pollutants, the indoor air often does not have an optimal composition for humans.
 In addition, the moisture content of the air increases over time, which can have negative consequences in the form of mold growth.
-In a 4-person household, for example, there is a daily amount of water vapor of 6,000 – 12,000 grams, which can be up to 12 liters of water vapor per day.
+In a 4-person household, for example, there is a daily amount of water vapor of 6,000 – 12,000 grams, i.e. up to 12 liters of water vapor per day.

 As a result, it is of fundamental importance that the air in a room is regularly exchanged and fresh air gets in, thereby reducing the concentration of moisture and air pollutants.
 There are basically two different ways of achieving this air exchange: window ventilation (opening the window) and mechanical ventilation.

 The moisture extraction through the air exchange with window ventilation amounts to an average of around 900 – 1,500 g of water vapor per ventilation process.
 With three ventilation processes per day, that is 2,700 – 4,500 g of water vapor per day.
-Since around 6,000 – 12,000 grams of water vapor are produced daily, three burst ventilation is not sufficient to achieve a complete moisture balance.
+Since around 6,000 – 12,000 grams of water vapor are produced daily, three burst ventilation is not enough to achieve a complete moisture balance.

 Requirements for a ventilation concept